MEET THE STAFF

 Contact: Chicago, IL, 520.867.6746, email Grace

 Cooper (he/him) works to protect Alaska’s wildlife, lands and oceans.
-Prior to joining the Center, he supported Alaska Native Tribes and organizations defending and comanaging threatened ecosystems, was program manager and development director at the Occidental Arts & Ecology Center in Northern California, and professionally guided class V river expeditions around the globe.
-Cooper received a degree in environmental history from the University of California at Santa Barbara.
+Before joining the Center, he worked with Alaskan Native Tribes and Tribal organizations as a strategic planning facilitator and policy advisor, was program manager and development director at the Occidental Arts & Ecology Center in Northern California, and professionally guided class V river expeditions around the globe.
+Cooper holds a master’s in environmental law and policy from Vermont Law School and a bachelor's in environmental history from the University of California at Santa Barbara.

 Contact: Homer, AK, 907.531.0703, email Cooper